 Tortilla Tips: When baking the tortilla into cups it is very important you spray both the insides of the muffin tins and tops of tortillas with cooking spray.
 This helps them not stick and get crispy to help them hold their new bowl shape.
 Also, if you do not want to waste the edges of the cut tortillas you can save them and make your own tortilla chips with them.

-Extra Cheese: So if you are really a cheese head then you can double up the cheese in these taco cups.
+Extra Cheese: If you are really a cheese head then you can double up the cheese in these taco cups.
 I usually just sprinkle some cheese over the tops, but you could also stir some cheese into the cooked beef and ranch mix.
 This will make them even more gooey and cheesy!

 Yes, these can be frozen.
 Follow the recipe instructions from start to finish and let them cool at room temperature.
 Once they are cool, wrap them tightly in several layers of foil and store cup side down in a large freezer safe container.
 When ready to enjoy place them back in a muffin tin or pan in the foil and bake at 400 degrees F for 20 minutes.
 Remove from foil, top with cheese and bake an additional 5 minutes or until warmed through.